DerekSelander/LLDB/README.md

 command regex ivars 's/(.+)/expression -lobjc -O -- [%1 _ivarDescription]/'
 ```

-## LLDB Scripts
+# LLDB Scripts
 ### dclass
 Dumps all the NSObject inherited classes in the process.
-If you give it a module that exists on disk, it will dump only the classes within that module.
+If you give it a module, it will dump only the classes within that module.
 You can also filter out classes to only a certain type and can also generate a header file for a specific class.

   Example: